 Day to day, financial advisers:

 Independent financial advisers (IFAs) are able to give recommendations and advice on products from any provider.
-‘Tied’ or ‘restricted’ providers can only advise on products from a limited selection of providers.
-This kind of adviser cannot advertise through Unbiased.
+Restricted advisers, meanwhile, can only recommend products from certain providers.
+This kind of adviser can onlu use Unbiased if they can go off-panel should a customer request it. .

 The average well-qualified IFA with a number of years of experience behind them could expect to earn around £90,000.
 Entry-level jobs such as paraplanners and junior advisers may start at around £30,000.
 Bear in mind that a significant amount of a financial adviser’s total earnings may be in the form of bonuses, which may fall in years during which business performance dips.